sree-r-one/SWE5006/documentation/Proposals.md

 - Is ChatGPT reliable?
 - How do we match the place ChatGPT gives with the actual place?
 In other words, how to handle the alias name. e.g. ChatGPT gives a place name as "NUS" but the actual name is "National University of Singapore". (if we do need to handle this scenario)

-# Property Rental Rating/Review Application (RenterScore)
+# Renter Score (Property Rental Rating Application)

 ## Problem Statement